JetBrains/intellij-platform-plugin-template/README.md

 - [Release](.github/workflows/release.yml)
   - Triggered on `released` event.
   - Signs the plugin with a provided certificate before publishing.
-  - Publishes the plugin to the Marketplace using the provided `PUBLISH_TOKEN`.
+  - Publishes the plugin to JetBrains Marketplace using the provided `PUBLISH_TOKEN`.
   - Sets publish channel depending on the plugin version, i.e. `1.0.0-beta` -> `beta` channel.
   - Patches the Changelog and commits.
 - [Template Cleanup](.github/workflows/template-cleanup.yml)